zoot101/snapraid-daily/README.md

 Before attempting to use this script, one should ensure that **SnapRAID** is normally functioning.
 That is one can run the following commands without any error being encountered.

 1. **snapraid status**
 2. **snapraid sync**
 3. **snapraid scrub**

 See the snapraid documentation here:

 * [https://www.snapraid.it](https://www.snapraid.it)

-The script will run out of the box with the default config file, or no config file.
-However for best operation, a config file is required - see below.
+The script will run out of the box with the default config file, or with no config file.
+However for best operation, a config file is required.

-The number of files deleted, moved, or updated are monitored and if any exceed the threshold values specified in **snapraid-daily.conf**, the script will exit and notify the user via email.
+The number of files deleted, moved, or updated are monitored and if any exceed the threshold values specified in the **snapraid-daily.conf** config file, the script will exit and notify the user via email, and use the notification hooks if specified in the config file.

 The idea here is that if a large number of accidental moves, deletions or updates are detected, it is probably an accident, and a sync would be a bad idea